MRCpy.AMRC

 deterministicbool, default = True

-Whether the prediction of the labels should be done in a deterministic way (given a fixed random_state in the case of using random Fourier or random ReLU features).
+Whether the prediction of the labels should be done in a deterministic way (given a fixed random_state in the case of using random Fourier features).

 lossstr {‘0-1’}, default = ‘0-1’

 Type of loss function to use for the risk minimization.
-AMRC supports 0-1 loss.
+AMRC supports 0-1 loss only.
 0-1 loss quantifies the probability of classification error at a certain example for a certain rule.

 unidimensionalbool, default = False

 Whether to model change in the variables unidimensionally or not.
+When True, the kinematic model order is forced to 0 and tracking is performed independently per dimension.
 Available for comparison purposes.

 deltafloat, default = 0.05

-Significance of the upper bound on the accumulated mistakes.
-Lower values will produce higher values for bounds.
+Significance level for the upper bound on accumulated mistakes.
+Lower values produce higher (more conservative) bounds.

 orderint, default = 1